Born: 1887, St. Clement’s, Ipswich.

 Sydney Lait, born September 1905, Brandon & Byshottles, Durham.

-Frederick is also remembered on St. Clement’s Church WW1 War Memorial.
+Frederick is also remembered on the war memorial at St. Clement’s Church, Ipswich.

 Royal Garrison Artillery, 48th Heavy Battery: